-The Mission-Oriented Innovation Policies can help policymakers address the complex and pressing social and technological challenges of the 21st century, and give ‘direction’ to economic growth.
-It is a collaboration between the RSA and UCL’s new Institute for Innovation and Public Purpose (IIPP), directed by Professor Mariana Mazzucato, are collaborating to establish a city-level pilot project to explore mission-oriented policies in practice.
+Mission-Oriented Innovation Policies can help policymakers address the complex and pressing social and technological challenges of the 21st century, and give ‘direction’ to economic growth and innovation.
+The RSA and UCL’s new Institute for Innovation and Public Purpose (IIPP), directed by Professor Mariana Mazzucato, are collaborating to establish a city-level pilot project to explore mission-oriented policies in practice.

-President Kennedy’s 1961 ‘man to the moon’ challenge sparked waves of innovation in many sectors of the economy by bringing focused attention to achieving an ambitious, measurable objective.
-More generally, mission-oriented innovation policies stimulate transformational change and economic growth by setting a goal, without dictating a particular route to reach it.
+In 1961, President Kennedy’s ‘man to the moon’ challenge sparked waves of innovation in many sectors of the economy by bringing focused attention to achieving an ambitious, measurable objective.
+This kind of mission-oriented approach to policy can stimulate transformational change and economic growth by setting a goal, without dictating a particular route to reach it.
 They define measurable objectives to address public problems, then mobilise public and private resources to achieve them.

-In August the RSA and IIPP will co-host a retreat showcasing the pilot phase of the Mission Oriented Innovation Policy project at this year's European Forum Alpbach Political Symposium.
-By gathering key stakeholders and expertise this event will consider how the mission-oriented framework could be applied to a city-level green challenge.
+In August, the RSA and IIPP co-hosted a retreat at the European Forum Alpbach Political Symposium to explore how the mission-oriented framework could be applied to a city-level green challenge.

 To find out more about the project please e-mail IIPPemail@example.com / firstname.lastname@example.org